 Jessica Wood specialises in public relations, journalism and publishing for the arts.
 She has a BA in US Studies (University of Essex) and an MA in Journalism Studies (University of Westminster).
 She worked for art and architecture magazines including Tate, the Art Magazine and Blueprint, before co-founding Artsinform Communications in [...]

 Joanna Jones’s practice over several decades has included painting and performance.
-Interested in the inter-connectedness of things, thoughts and encounters she has developed a performative process in painting that positions her body as an agency of a particular kind of knowing and takes painting into the territory of an event. [...]
+Interested in the inter-connectedness of things, thoughts and encounters she has developed a performative process that positions her body as an agency of a particular kind of knowing and taking her practice in the public realm and painting into [...]

 Lives and works in Lille.
 Johanne Huysman's practice is linked to myth and storytelling.
 The stories she tells express a relationship to the world and to art which is both poetic and vibrant.
 There is a delicacy surrounding her work which is often constructed from simple materials.
 Through photographic media, [...]